 Frequently Asked Questions

-A: Economic experts typically calculate factors like the deceased’s earning potential, lost income, benefits, expected work life, projected expenses, and household services contributions.
-Supporting evidence like tax returns and work evaluations establish these losses.
+A1: Economic experts typically calculate the deceased’s earning potential, lost income, benefits, expected work life, projected expenses, and household services contributions.
+Supporting evidence like tax returns and work stations establish these losses.